 One of the biggest challenges for a trainer is finding ways to keep the training in the minds of the participants after you’ve left them.
 How can you keep reminding them of what they learned?
 How can you ask them to continue using their new skills or new learning?

 One way to help people keep DiSC in mind is to provide participants with handy and useful DiSC interaction guides and other handouts.
 These can be given to participants at the end of training or several days later with a reminder that what they’ve learned is easily applied.

-Inside the Workplace Interaction Guide you’ll find more details than you will on the back of the Style Guide although the same questions are answered.
+Inside the Workplace Interaction Guide, you’ll find more details than you will on the back of the Style Guide although the same questions are answered.
 The Customer Interaction Guide, typically used with Sales, provides help for understanding and selling to the four DiSC styles.
 So you’ll find notes under the topics of Priorities, Is bothered by, Trusts, Sales strategies, and Emphasize.
-The Management Interaction Guide covers issues such as Directing and delegating, Creating a motivating environment, Developing, and Working with this type manager.
+The Management Interaction Guide covers issues such as Directing and delegating, creating a motivating environment, developing, and working with this type of manager.
 Obviously these guides could be of use to anyone preparing for a meeting, whether to sell an idea, to motivate a team, or resolve a problem.

 Most of these guides are included in the DiSC facilitation kits for each profile.

 You’ll find even more DiSC takeaways at DiSCProfile.com.
 Which ones have you used?

 MyEverythingDiSC makes it even easier to keep your participants learning about themselves, their co-workers, and DiSC.
 Learners can connect with coworkers or friends who have completed an Everything DiSC assessment.
 With the permission of others, they can review their styles or run Comparison Reports.
 And for those who want to dig deeper into research and theory, MyEverythingDiSC.com has several resources available.

 by Kristeen Bullwinkle and the DiSCProfile.com team